Sparekassen for Kjøbenhavn og Omegn

 Sparekassen for Kjøbenhavn og Omegn (lit.
 'The Savings Bank for Copenhagen and Its Vicinity') was a local savings bank in Copenhagen, Denmark.
 Its headquarters was from 1870 located at the corner of Niels Hemmingsens Gade (No. 24) and Løvstræde (No. 8).
-The building has later housed the Danish Hotel and Restaurant School and is now home to a Paustian flagship store.
+The building later housed the Danish Hotel and Restaurant School, and is now home to a Paustian flagship store.

 History

 Sparekassen for Kjøbenhavn og Omegn was founded on 1 May 1820 by secretary in the General Customs Chamber and Commerdekollegiet H. Bech, Jonas Collin, J. P. Mynset, P. Møller, mayor F. C. Schäffer and priest at Trinitatis Church J. L. Paludan.